 AASB S1 and AASB S2 are aligned internationally to IFRS S1 and IFRS S2.
 The main difference to the ISSB™ Standards is that AASB S2 does not require the disclosure of industry-based metrics and reference to SASB Standards.

-How KPMG can help
+How KPMG's climate change reporting services can help

-Your climate change-related Annual Report disclosures under ASRS
+Your climate-related Annual Report disclosures under ASRS

-Reporting climate change impacts in financial statements – how your climate change response impacts recognition, measurement and disclosures
+Reporting climate impacts in financial statements – how your climate change response impacts recognition, measurement and disclosures

 Your sustainability and corporate reporting more broadly